owlchester/kanka-docs/docs/features/permissions.md

 You can only control the "viewing" permission on this role.
 And as with the admin role, this role cannot be deleted.

-## Entity Permissions
+## Entry Permissions

-Having role permissions is usually enough for most scenarios, but sometimes you'll want to allow a specific user to update a location, or allow another to add posts on a specific quest.
-This can be done on the entity.
+Having role permissions is usually enough for most scenarios, but sometimes you'll want to allow a specific user to update a location, or allow another to add articles on a specific quest.
+This can be done on the entry.

-### Setting entity permissions
+### Setting entry permissions

-When creating or editing an entity, a Permissions tab is displayed towards the end.
+When creating or editing an entry, a Permissions tab is displayed towards the end.
 This allows you to allow or deny specific actions for the roles and members of your campaign.

 ###  Role permissions